 1. “Ho Hey” by The Lumineers

-“Ho Hey” mirrors the conversational style of “Little Talks” with its heartfelt duet and themes of longing.
-The indie folk sound adds a raw emotional depth that fans of “Little Talks” will appreciate.
+“Ho Hey” mirrors the conversational style of “Little Talks” with its moving duet and themes of longing.

 2. “Skinny Love” by Bon Iver

-“Skinny Love” by Bon Iver captures the fragility of relationships with its haunting tone.
-Like “Little Talks”, it dives deep into emotional vulnerability through its reflective lyrics.
+“Skinny Love” by Bon Iver captures the fragility of relationships.
+Like “Little Talks”, it dives into emotional vulnerability through its thoughtful lyrics.

 3. “Home” by Edward Sharpe and the Magnetic Zeros